twisted/txmongo/README.rst

 Instead of deferring database operations to threads, now it's possible to do it asynchronously, as easy as using the original API.

-It's still a work in progress and should NOT be used for production systems.

 Installation
 ============
 You need `setuptools <http://peak.telecommunity.com/DevCenter/setuptools>`_